daudix/daudix.one/posts/migration-from-github-to-codeberg.md

 ## Conclusion

 The migration from GitHub to Codeberg were simple and smooth, but not without issues, I had difficulties understanding how to make Woodpecker secrets work and how to create them in first place, this is why I wrote this post in first place.

+_Edit: in Gitea and consequently in Forgejo v1.20 the secret creation UI have been completely changed, and it's more clear than current one_

 Guys over Codeberg seem to be very nice so if you value your code then you may want to do the same :)